-Outlining how the superficiality and the anti-intellectualism of the Evangelical movement are causing a major decline in membership and the remedy for it.
+Outlining how the superficiality and the anti-intellectualism of the Evangelical movement are causing a significant decline in membership and the remedy for it.

-Churches from numerous types of backgrounds see that their numbers are dropping and are quickly upgrading their style of worship, renovating the church foyer into coffee shops, pressing people into the weekly small groups, producing bigger or better special dramas or shows, or spending on new personnel and equipment to better communicate through the web, apps, video and other burgeoning technologies.
-These technologies help but there is something far more profound going on.
+Churches from numerous types of backgrounds see that their numbers are dropping and are quickly upgrading their style of worship.
+Other solutions are renovating the church foyer into coffee shops, pressing people into the small weekly groups, producing appealing dramas, or spending on new personnel and equipment to better communicate through the web, apps, video and other burgeoning technologies.
+These approaches help, but there is something far more profound going on.

 The problem of intellectual integrity

 Kevin Vanhoozer, a research professor at Trinity Evangelical Divinity School, adds to this.
-He believes that Evangelicals have never been taught how to think for themselves within a Christian framework.
+He believes that Evangelicals have never learned how to think for themselves within a Christian framework.

 Evangelicals have been very good at providing Bible-study helps—word studies, for instance… But I’m not sure your average Evangelical is able to use the Bible as the interpretive framework for his or her daily life.

-One of the largest and fastest growing growing religions in the world today are the Renewalists.
-Renewalists is an umbrella term for Pentecostals, Charismatics, Third Wavers and any person or group influenced by their mystical doctrines.
-Renewalists are not equipped to engage with the national conscience.
-They have neither the knowledge of 2000 years of Christian history and practice nor the understanding of contemporary technology and social constructs to actively participate in the complex challenges that confronts society.
-They have instead retreated into the realm of Christian mysticism as an alternative.
+The idea of anti-intellectualism brings the discussion to Charismatics, Pentecostals, and Third Wave Churches—collectively called Renewalists.
+They are part of the Evangelical umbrella but now in the process of supplanting it.
+They are the fastest growing form of Christianity in the world today.
+Renewalists are not equipped to engage with the national conscience; they have neither the knowledge of 2000 years of Christian history and practice nor the understanding of contemporary technology and social constructs to actively participate in the complex challenges that confront society.
+They have instead retreated into the realm of Christian mysticism.
 Many Pentecostals, and especially Charismatics, believe that reason and faith are opposite in meaning and that the only solution is to meet God through a mystical experience.
-Reason is a barrier.
-This solution appears even more distant and radical than the previous iteration of Evangelical Christianity to the public.
+This mindset appears more distant and radical than the previous iteration of Evangelical Christianity to the public.
 Christian mysticism is a shift in approach, but the anti-intellectualism remains consistent.

 There have been so many changes in health, technologies, gender roles, morality, relationships, and scales of economics, that they have created many grey areas.
-The Bible was written when none of the present technologies and discoveries existed — contemporary discoveries that have a significant impact on our daily lives.
-They have created tectonic societal shifts.
+The Bible was written when none of the present technologies and discoveries existed — contemporary developments that have a significant impact on our daily lives.
 The future of Evangelicalism is how leadership engages in these discussions.
-Avoidance or one-word answers are not sufficient.

 Evangelicals are coming to realize, especially children growing up in this framework, that their religious system contains an insufficient answer for today’s challenges.
 Many churches promote the old Evangelical lines of accept Jesus or that any of life’s problems can be answered with Jesus or promote more faith, piousness, earnestness or sincerity to plow through life’s difficult challenges.
 It doesn’t take long to discover that these simple formulas do not work in most situations.